Qitai County: Economy

+Subdivisions

+Qitai County is made up of 9 towns, 3 townships, and 3 ethnic townships.

 Transportation

 In 2009, the Ürümqi–Dzungaria Railway was constructed through the Jiangjun Gobi desert in the northern part of the county.
 It terminates at a coal mine in Jiangjunmiao.
+In 2024, the Qitai Jiangbulake Airport opened.

 The radio telescope project

 In 2012, the officials of the Chinese Academy of Sciences and the Xinjiang government presided over the groundbreaking at the site of the Xinjiang Qitai Astronomical and Science Education Base.

 The facility, in Qitai County's Banjiegou Town (半截沟镇), will be the home of the proposed Qitai Radio Telescope.
 Once completed it will be the largest fully steerable single-dish radio telescope in the world.